Codereggs/Buscador-Lyrics-Bio/README.md

 ## Technologies

-The languajes, frameworks and libraries used:
+The languages, frameworks and libraries used:

 ✓ Javascript
 ✓ React.js